 - Garnish: butter and cream cheese

-Place the corn, cream, salt, and melted butter in a food processor or blender.
+Place the corn, cream, salt, melted butter, and cornstarch (if using) in a food processor or blender.
 Process until you have a fairly smooth, thick batter.

-Cook the pancake until it is starting to bubble and the spatula can easily slide underneath it.
+Cook the pancake until it starts to bubble and the spatula can easily slide underneath it.

 Flip the pancake and cook for several minutes on the other side.
 Keep the temperature on the low side, or the outside of the pancakes will burn before the inside is completely cooked.